Mold on Popcorn Ceiling

 Air can transport mold spores to your textured popcorn ceiling.
 There they can lay until the right conditions materialize.
 Just add moisture from a leaky tub or kitchen sink!
 Your popcorn ceiling below—say, in your basement rec room—will make a perfect place for mold to grow.

 Mold is complicated.
 Could it just be mildew?
 Does it also contain asbestos?
 To be certain, you’ll have to take a mold test.
 For that, hire an expert to do the job right.
+If you’re in the Montreal or Ottawa area, our teams are ready to assist you with comprehensive mold inspection and removal services.

 How Can I Prevent Mold from Growing in My Popcorn Ceiling?